jjthug/Task1_TechAlchemy/README.md

-the smart contract Greeter.sol can be found inside the contracts folder.
+The smart contract Greeter.sol can be found inside the contracts folder.

 step 1: Install the node dependencies using the following command: npm install